Daydream Nation: Reception

+Legacy

 Daydream Nation has continued to earn acclaim and accolades.
 According to Matthew Stearns, writer of the 33⅓ book dedicated to the album, it has been "resoundingly canonized as a breakthrough landmark in the chronicles of avant-rock expression".
-Stearns wrote that Daydream Nation comprised the "Holy Trinity" of early indie rock double albums with Hüsker Dü's Zen Arcade and Minutemen's Double Nickels on the Dime, judging that the three works "together mark a period of unprecedented creative expansion in terms of the possibilities of underground (or otherwise) American rock music".
+Stearns felt that Daydream Nation was part of a "Holy Trinity" of early American indie rock double albums alongside Hüsker Dü's Zen Arcade and Minutemen's Double Nickels on the Dime, which "together mark a period of unprecedented creative expansion in terms of the possibilities of underground (or otherwise) American rock music".

 In a retrospective review for AllMusic, Stephen Thomas Erlewine deemed it "a masterpiece of post-punk art rock" that demonstrated the degree of which "noise and self-conscious avant art can be incorporated into rock, and the results are nothing short of stunning".
-Jon Matsumoto of the Los Angeles Times called it the band's masterpiece and said they had developed first-rate songwriting skills to complement their penchant for dissonant instrumentation.
+In 1994, Jon Matsumoto of the Los Angeles Times called it the band's masterpiece, marking the point where they developed the songwriting skills to complement their penchant for dissonant instrumentation.

-Greg Kot, writing in the Chicago Tribune, called it one of the most recognizable albums of the 1980s with its combination of "hypnotic guitar jams and some of the band's best, straight-ahead tunes".
-Reviewing the 2007 deluxe edition, Christgau credited Daydream Nation for making alternative rock "a life force" and remarked that, along with the "vital" bonus disc, the album remained an honest and thrilling listen because of its musical tunings and anthemic songs about post-irony and "confusion-as-sex".
-In Spin, Will Hermes said it was perhaps "the greatest art-punk statement ever", while John Mulvey from Uncut called it a still radical "avant-rock masterpiece".
+Greg Kot, writing in the Chicago Tribune, called it one of the most recognizable albums of the 1980s, with its combination of "hypnotic guitar jams and some of the band's best, straight-ahead tunes".
+Reviewing the 2007 deluxe edition, Christgau credited Daydream Nation for making alternative rock "a life force" and remarked that, along with the "vital" bonus disc, the album remained an honest and thrilling listen because of the band's non-standard tunings and anthemic songs about post-irony and "confusion-as-sex".
+In Spin, Will Hermes said it was perhaps "the greatest art-punk statement ever", while John Mulvey from Uncut called it an "avant-rock masterpiece" that was still radical.
+Less favorably, Chuck Eddy described it as "two discs of good Hawkwind, with an I Ching groove sleek enough to send your cow jumping over the moon, but most of it's watery wallpaper regardless."